At a glance

 - Country: UK, the larder sandwich of the store cupboard

-The Tin That Stocked the Larder
+The Tin That Arrived With the War

-That keeping quality is why it took root in Britain as a cupboard staple rather than a novelty.
-It arrived in 1941 into a country deep in rationing and short of protein, took its place on the points scheme alongside the other canned goods, and stayed in the national larder long after the war that brought it.
-After the war the licence to make it in Britain went to Newforge Foods, which produced it at the Belle Vale factory in Liverpool until that work moved to the Danish Crown group in 1998.
-A whole British generation grew up with a tin of it at the back of a shelf, the protein you fell back on when nothing fresh was in the house.
+That keeping quality is why it took root in Britain specifically as a wartime import.
+Spam crossed the Atlantic in 1941 under Lend-Lease, into a country deep in rationing and short of protein, and landed on the points scheme the Ministry of Food brought in that December, where sixteen points every four weeks had to stretch across all the tinned meat a household could get.
+It outlived the emergency that brought it.
+After the war the British licence went to Newforge Foods, which made it at the Belle Vale factory in Liverpool for roughly forty years, until Hormel moved European production to Denmark and the plant closed in 1998 with the loss of about a hundred and forty jobs.
+The fondness it earned as a rationing-era stand-in is the reason it lingered at the back of the British larder long after fresh meat came back.